Where to go for information and support

 DSAC (Doctors for Sexual Abuse Care) www.dsac.org.nz

 DSAC is a professional organisation of doctors and nurses from many disciplines.
 Their main focus is training and supporting health professionals in sexual abuse care.

-The Family Court aims to help people sort out their own problems own about family matters as much as possible.
+The Family Justice System aims to help people sort out their own problems own about family matters as much as possible.
 Court appearances are seen as a last resort.
-See the Family Court website for a listing of pamphlets and resources such as 'Children's guide to family separation: What happens to us when our parents break up?'
+See the Family Justice website for a listing of pamphlets and resources about family justice matters.

 Family Services Directory www.familyservices.govt.nz/directory

 The Family Services Directory lists organisations in your area that can provide families with help and support.